 If you mean "vsicurl" that's not the issue, it is added by the OGR provider and it's correct.

 The problem here is that OGR cannot open that online file without downloading it first, but there is no (easy) way to handle that directly from the provider.

 So, my idea in the PR was to offer an option to download the file before opening and that works correctly but my approach has some drawbacks (see the PR for the complete discussion).

-#7 Updated by Alessandro Pasotti about 1 year ago
+#7 Updated by Alessandro Pasotti almost 5 years ago

 No need to apologize, this is not really a bug because it works fine as long as you choose "File" instead of "Protocol", but there is not an easy way to explain when "File" has to be preferred to "Protocol", I guess that my latest proposal would give the best user experience: if the protocol option fails, offert the opportunity to immediately try the "File" one.

 Btw, the immediate workaround for you is to choose "File" and paste your URL there.

 And yes, a simple thing became a lot of work but that's not your fault :)

 We definitely need more donors and contributors if we want to keep making QGIS better and better!